spawnmarvel/quickguides/apache_tomcat_and_solr/README.md

 However, if you are looking for a more structured way to "log" to stdout, especially for debugging or system messages, the Python standard logging module is the recommended approach.

+Hosting a Python application directly within Apache Tomcat is not the standard or recommended approach, as Tomcat is fundamentally a Java Servlet container designed to run Java-based applications (Servlets, JSPs)

 https://last9.io/blog/tomcat-logs/

 ## Solr standalone cmd